Talib Jauhari: Education

-Allama Talib Jauhari also studied under Sayyid Abu al-Qasim al-Khoei.
+Jauhari also studied under Sayyid Abu al-Qasim al-Khoei.
 He was a student of Muhammad Baqir al-Sadr.
-He has been a class fellow of Sayyid Ali Sistani, although Sistani was among his seniors.
+He was a class fellow of Sayyid Ali Sistani.
 Zeeshan Haider Jawwadi was also one of his class fellows in Najaf."

 Books

-Talib Jauhari wrote Hadees e Karabala and several books, including a detailed commentary on the Quran.
+Jauhari wrote Hadees e Karabala and several books, including a detailed commentary on the Quran.
 His book Alamaat e Zahoor e Mehdi is considered as one of the most comprehensive books compiled and written on the topic of Imam Mehdi in Urdu language.
 He was also a poet, and three compilations of his poetry were published during his lifetime.
 The following is a list of his known works: